K. J. Ray Liu

-K. J. Ray Liu (劉國瑞 (Lâu Kok-sūi, Liú Guó Ruì); born February 11, 1961, Taiwan) is an American scientist, engineer, educator, and entrepreneur.
-He is the founder, former Chief Executive Officer, and now Chairman and Chief Technology Officer of Origin Wireless, Inc., which pioneers artificial intelligence analytics for wireless sensing and indoor tracking.
+Kuo-juey Ray Liu (劉國瑞 (Lâu Kok-sūi, Liú Guó Ruì); born February 11, 1961 is a Taiwanese-American electrical engineer and entrepreneur.
+He is the founder, chairman, chief technology officer (CTO), and former chief executive officer (CEO) of Origin Wireless, Inc., an artificial intelligence analytics company for wireless sensing and indoor tracking.
+He was also the founder and president of Odyssey Technology, a company which developed the world's first digital surveillance system through the Internet.